World War II: Stalingrad (1942-43)

 The only other active land camaign in 1942 was in North Africa.
 The number of men involved dwarfed the titantic struggle in the East, but was of considerable straegic importance.
 Rommel's Africa Korps had stunned the British by taking Tobruk on June 21.
 He was stopped by the 8th Army at El Alemein on June 26, 1942.
 Churchill gave command of the 8th Army to Montgomery.
 American supplies flow to the 8th Army Allied naval forces cut Rommel's supplies to a trickle.
 The superior industrial capacity and resources of the Allies began to impact battlefield results.
 Montgomery is thus able to strike Rommel with overwealming force at El Alemein October 24-November 4 smashing the Africa Korps.
 [Fest, p.
 662.]
 Montgomery preceeded his attack with an artileru barage lasting 10 days.
 He then pursues s Rommel west.
 This is followed by surprise American and British landings in Morocco and Algeria--Opperation Torch on November 8-December 1.
 Hitler inexplicably at a major phase of the Battle for Stalingrad orders element of the German strategic reserve and large numbers of Luftwaffe transports used in a futile effort to save Tunisia.

-Zukov during October husbands his resources, only commiting the minimal amount of men to Stalingrad to prevent a German victory and to continue bleeding them.
+Zukov during October husbanded his resources, only commiting the minimal amount of men to Stalingrad to prevent a German victory and to continue bleeding them.
 He begins assembling about 1 million men, artillery, and tanks north and south of Stalingrad.
-The Soviets struck in mid-November.
-This time Marshall Zukov had engineered a massive encircling operation, clear evidence that the Russians had learned the basics of modern mecganized warfare that the Germans had introduced.
+This force was carefully concealed.
+The Red Army finally struck in mid-November.
+This time Marshall Zukov had engineered a massive encircling operation, clear evidence that the Russians had learned the basics of modern mechanized warfare that the Germans had introduced.
 Zukov struck the weak Romanian armies north and south of the city.
-The offensive was launched on November 19 south of Stalingrad in a driving snow storm with a massive artillery barage, obliterating whole Romanian units.
+The offensive was launched south of Stalingrad in a driving snow storm with a massive artillery barage, obliterating whole Romanian units (November 19).
 [Fest, p.
 662.]
-Then Zukov on November 20 strikes northwest of Stalingrad into the Don Valley Ismas again obliterating whole Romanian units.
-German units had been committed to the battle in Stalingrad and the flanks had been protected only by the Romanians.
-The two wings of the Russian forced joined 3 days later, surrounding the 6th Army and units of the 4th Panzer Army in Stalingrad.
+The artillery could be heard by the Germans in Stalingrad.
+Then Zukov struck northwest of Stalingrad into the Don Valley Ismas again obliterating whole Romanian units (November 20).
+Available German units had been committed to the battle in Stalingrad and the flanks had been protected only by the lighly-armed Romanians.
+The Germans never euipped their Italian, Hungarian, Rimanian and other allies like their own men.
+The two wings of the Red Army forces after breaking through thr Romanian lines joined 3 days later, surrounding the 6th Army and units of the 4th Panzer Army the Stalingrad Kessel.
+The Red army now had nearly 300,000 men surrounded in Stalingrad and more importantly they were cut off miles from German lines which the Russians began attacking as well.

 The Luftwaffe at Stalingrad